Policies for Teaching Evaluations, Final Examinations, and Grading

 College faculty legislation requires departments to evaluate their teaching.
 This can be by either:

-- Online evaluation (Fall): Available to students beginning 8:00am on Monday, November 26th through 11:59pm on Friday, December 7.
+- Online evaluation (Fall): Available to students beginning at noon on Monday, December 7 through 11:59pm on Wednesday, December 16.

 - Paper evaluations: should be completed in the last week of classes, and must be collected in ways that preserve student anonymity.
 The instructor should not collect them, and the instructor should not have access to teaching evaluations until after final grades are submitted.